Open-Sorcerer/Vyper/README.md

-# 👋 Welcome to Venom Advanced CLI
+# 👋 Welcome to Vyper CLI

 ## Overview